-Scaling & Root Planing in Fairfax
+Scaling & Root Planing to Fight Gum Disease

 Gum disease is caused by the buildup of bacteria-filled plaque and tartar around the base of the teeth and gums.
 If plaque and bacteria are not removed through proper brushing and flossing, it forms pockets of infection and causes inflammation around the gum and bone tissue — which we also know as gingivitis or gum disease.
 When gum disease is detected in the early or moderate stages, the most effective way to remove it non-surgically is with scaling and root planing (SRP).
 Some severe cases of gum disease can also be successfully treated with SRP.
 Your Fairfax dentist will evaluate your periodontal health and determine the best method for your smile.